Lloyd V. Berkner High School: Extracurricular activities

-The Berkner Marching band also participates in the Bands of America marching contests and the Band of America Super Regional.
+The Berkner Marching Band also participates in the Bands of America marching contests and the Band of America Super Regional.

 The school is also notable for hosting an annual battle of the bands held in the auditorium.
 It is one of the larger BOBs held in the area and features mostly rock and punk bands.
 There is the occasional appearance of rap and hip-hop groups.
 Despite the requirement of having a band member be a Berkner High student to compete, bands from across the metroplex have performed.
 One notable guest band includes Bowling for Soup.
 The event is held typically in April or May.
 The event is sponsored by Peer Helpers and the Berkner Exchange Club.
 Since 2005, the 'house' band has been 'Old Skool', Berkner's own all-faculty cover band.
 Old Skool performs at the conclusion of the competition while the judges are tabulating the scores.

 The Berkner High School Academic Decathlon team has advanced to the Texas State Academic Decathlon competition every year since 2003–2004.

-The Berkner High School drill team, known as the Bandoleras, have performed with excellence over the past several decades.
+The Berkner High School drill team, known as the Bandoleras, has performed with excellence over the past several decades.
 They have won major competitions at a national level, including the Starmakers series of drill team events.
-Their Spring Shows consistently sell out the BHS auditorium and is a regular draw on the Richardson arts scene.
-In 2012, the Bandoleras were given the opportunity to travel to Ireland to be in the St. Patrick's Day parade in Dublin.
+Their Spring Shows consistently sell out the BHS auditorium and are a regular draw on the Richardson arts scene.
+In 2012, the Bandoleros were given the opportunity to travel to Ireland to be in the St. Patrick's Day parade in Dublin.
 In addition to the Bandoleras, the hand-picked Comedy Troop draws many to the show because of its humorous skits.

 Berkner tennis team members won third place in district competition in 2007–2008.
 The team itself has consistently produced tennis players with Super-Champion rankings in the TTCA.